 CAN YOU USE HENNA AS A BLONDE?

 I have seen the use of a Henna product on blonde hair, giving a strawberry blonde.
 This isn’t using the normal henna, it is often called Neutral henna or Cassia obovate, then using something like lemon juice to activate it.
-Sandra Bloom ( “Does Herbal Colouring Work for Blondes” ) and she has much more information on using this method.
+Sandra Bloom ( “Does Herbal Colouring Work for Blondes” ) she has much more information on using this method.
 This is really for people with light hair, not to go from brunette to blonde.
 I have never tried this type of product, due to being brunette.